isomerpages/pa-chingay/_whats-on/Chingay2023/Advisory.md

 # Advisory

-Dear participants, kindly not of the following Terms & Conditions
+Dear participants, kindly note of the following Terms & Conditions

 * No refund or exchange of ticket will be made under all circumstances i.e. adverse weather conditions, dangerous situations, or any other cause beyond reasonable control.
 *   Infants in arms and children under 2 years old may be admitted without ticket provided they do not occupy a seat i.e. they must be seated on the lap of a parent/guardian.